benjamin-firth/goGallery/README.md

 1. Implementing full testing coverage (and seeing what the coverage actually is, since it's difficult to access .svelte files).
 2. Styling with Svelte components.
+3. Creating a .env file to hide the API key.

 ### ScreenShots
 #### Welcome Page